Take a look round this cosy Victorian terrace with modern decor | Ideal Home

 The dining room is relaxed in style, with an eclectic mix of smart and sophisticated furniture.
 ‘One of my best buys were the Bertoia wirework chairs, which I bought locally – they look great at each end of our dining table.’

-Another highlight was the decision to get a local joiner to install cabinets in the alcoves.’
+Another highlight was the decision to get a local joiner to install cabinets in the alcoves’ says the owner of the brilliant alcove idea.
 As well as providing storage, the shelves above the cabinets are perfect for displaying special pieces, such as the sewing machines.

 ‘I inherited my first Singer sewing machine from my grandmother and am now always on the lookout for more,’ says the owner.

 Master bedroom

+The owners decided to pair neutral bedding with simple side tables and understated lamps for a pared back look.
+However, there are touches of luxury in this calming white bedroom idea.
+‘We splashed out on an upholstered bed because it worked so well with our monochrome theme.’

-White linen curtains help to keep the room looking clean and fresh, while fresh flowers on the window sill bring colour into the space in a very natural way.
+A white linen curtain idea helps to keep the room looking clean and fresh, while fresh flowers on the window sill bring colour into the space in a very natural way.
 An elegant armchair, draped with soft furnishings makes for a peaceful corner to read or wind down.

 Guest bedroom

 As the owners wanted to create an inviting, uncluttered guest space, they kept things simple with bedside lamps and a subtle display on an intriguing vintage table.

 ‘I love to source classic vintage pieces rather than follow current trends,’ says the owner.
 ‘Lots of the furniture I like was designed in the 40s, 50s and 60s, but has a timeless quality that doesn’t date.’

 The couple prefer to save up for statement pieces that they know will last them a lifetime, whether that means designer furniture or original mid-century modern classics, like the pieces seen here.

-‘I love that our home serves as a sanctuary – we can truly relax and unwind here.’
+‘I love that our home serves as a sanctuary – we can truly relax and unwind here.